jstadev/polkajs/README.md

 # polkajs
-A multilingual documentation about polkadot.js wallet.
+A multilingual how-to about polkadot.js wallet.